-The Institute of Baltic Studies (IBS) is an independent, non-profit policy research and development think tank that aims at assisting the development of public policy in the Baltic Sea region by providing high-quality socio-economic analysis.
-With its activities, IBS aims at contributing to the increase of knowledge and understanding of the development challenges and opportunities facing Estonia in particular and Baltic Sea region in general.
+The Institute of Baltic Studies (IBS) is an independent, non-profit policy research and development think tank in Estonia that aims at assisting the development of public policy in the Baltic Sea region by providing high-quality socio-economic analysis.
+Founded in 1996, IBS aims with its activities at contributing to the increase of knowledge and understanding of the development challenges and opportunities facing Estonia in particular and Baltic Sea region in general.

 One of our key areas of study is focused on how companies, regions, states and meta-regions such as Baltic Sea Region or European Union are able to maintain and increase their competitiveness in ever changing world.
 We study thus the role of innovation & technology, research & science, education and other relevant policies both as single policies, but more importantly as a suitable policy mix for competitiveness of particular entities and places.
 We also place strong emphasis on researching how entrepreneurship, competitiveness and regional development go hand in hand.
 We use both traditional statistical and socio-economic research methods together with more novel methods such as foresight, benchmarking, etc.